Training and Resources

 Our training and resources are based on our domestic abuse practice and academic research expertise.
 We offer a wide range of professionals from human and animal welfare services new and innovative training that is vital in terms of safeguarding all victim-survivors of domestic abuse – adults, children and animals.

-Our training is facilitated by Mary our Founder and Chief Executive Officer with support from the team.
-We are also a member of The Links Group and often co-deliver training with our Links Group partners.
+Our training is facilitated by Mary our Founder and Chief Executive Officer.
+We are also a member of The Links Group and often co-deliver training with our Links Group partners and other leading experts.

 Mary has over 15 years practice experience working in the domestic abuse sector, including founding Refuge4Pets in 2017 driven by her passion to enable freedom from domestic abuse for all victim-survivors (people and animals).
 She is also an academic researcher with a specialism in the dynamics and implications of animal abuse in the context of domestic abuse, more specifically animal abuse as a strategy of coercive control.